Spice Siblings

 Spice Siblings (辣兄辣妹) is a Chinese show in Singapore, aired in 2004 starring Tay Ping Hui, Jeanette Aw, Cynthia Koh, Andrew Seow and Le Yao.
-This show is also very well known to the Channel 8 viewer's community as the show with the "hot kiss" by Tay Ping Hui and Jeanette Aw.
+This show is also very well known to the MediaCorp TV Channel 8 viewer's community as the show with the "hot kiss" by Tay Ping Hui and Jeanette Aw.
 This series repeated on Tue - Sat at 12am, succeeding Hainan Kopi Tales.